Volkswagen recently shortened its factory warranty but added two free oil changes.

 - Cancelable at any time after 30 days, for a $50 fee

 Since Volkswagen has reduced its warranty to a still-excellent 4 years/50,000 miles, a look at vehicle reliability is essential.
-According to the 2019 edition of the J.D.
-Power Vehicle Dependability Study, which surveys problems that new car buyers have dealt with over the first three years of ownership, Volkswagen ranked 12th among 31 brands.
-It was better than the industry average and ahead of Subaru, Nissan, and Honda, but behind other key rivals.
+According to the 2021 edition of the J.D.
+Power Vehicle Dependability Study, which surveys problems that new car buyers have dealt with over the first three years of ownership, Volkswagen ranked 27th among 31 brands.
+It was lower than the industry average but ahead of Chrysler, Jaguar, and Land Rover but behind other key rivals.

 Subscribers to Consumer Reports can check reliability information for individual VW models.
 For the 2017 Golf, for example, Consumer Reports rated “engine, minor” at three on a scale of five (five being best).
 Body integrity (rattles, squeaks, etc.) scored at only one on the same scale.